StoffelJanssens/Diffusion-and-Growth/README.md

 # Diffusion-and-Growth

-Software implementation of article: Probing growth precursor diffusion lengths by inter-surface diffusion
+Software implementation of article: Probing growth precursor diffusion lengths by inter-surface diffusion The file preprint.pdf contains the preprint of the article.

-DOI: To be provided

-A preprint of the article is provided in this repository (preprint.pdf)